rafale77/vera-ecobee/README.md

-# Ecobee Plugin adapted for Openluup based on Watou's original Vera plugin.
+# Ecobee Plugin adapted for openluup based on Watou's original Vera plugin.

 Plugin will work on UI7 as well though I see no specific reason to not use the Appstore Released version which does not require your own developer's account.

+## Release Note: V2.02 (openLuup/UI7)

+ - Implemented API Key Retention: If connection is lost, clicking the getpin button even without the API key field will get you a new pin if you have previously been connected.

-## Release Note: V2.0 (Openluup/UI7)
+## Release Note: V2.0 (openLuup/UI7)

  - Split out Implemetation xml logic into L_Ecobee1.lua file
  - Integrated encrypted API file communication into main Lua file